Spcman/getting-to-know-julia/_posts/2019-08-25-flux-embeddings-tutorial-2.md

 end
 ```

 We’ll use one of the smaller embedding files (glove.6B.50d.txt) as this problem is trivial.
+This file can be downloaded [from here](https://nlp.stanford.edu/projects/glove/) and must reside in the current working folder.

 ```julia
 embeddings, vocab = load_embeddings("glove.6B.50d.txt")
 embed_size, max_features = size(embeddings)